TusharPardhe/xrpl-rAddress-generator/README.md

 7. Save `settings.json` file.
 8. In terminal type `yarn generate` or `npm run generate` to generate your addresses.

+`Note: Don't forget to clear out output.json file after each input.
+Place [] (empty array) in output.json before running the code for an input`

 ## Important information

 - This script will search the address for keywords, which will appear anywhere in the address.